 Keto Chicken and Dumplings

 Wait… that’s an oxymoron, right?
-Since dumplings are made from dough, how can you have Keto chicken and dumplings?
+Since dumplings are made from dough, how can you have keto dumplings?

 Although, to be honest, I would still eat this dish even on a hot summer’s day.
 It’s that good!

-So in less than an hour, you can be sitting down to a hearty slice of mouth-watering low carb chicken and dumplings casserole.
+So in less than an hour, you can be sitting down to a hearty slice of mouth-watering keto and low carb chicken and dumplings casserole.